makhy/Law-and-Democracy/Hw5-Analysis-With-Code.md

 However, the colored dotted plot shows huge variations among different countries.
 For instance, Tunisia (in fuchsia) has acceptable quality of rule of law (~ 0), but low democracy scores (~ -0.5).
 On the other hand, Sierra Leone (in light blue) has low rule of law scores (-0.75) but relatively better democracy scores (~ 0).

 What are the determinants behind these variations among the 10 countries?
-The following graphs explores potential influence from different colonial powers (Britain VS France) and regions (Asia VS Africa).
+The following graphs explore potential influence from different colonial powers (Britain VS France) and regions (Asia VS Africa).

 ## 2. Different Legacies from Britain and France